Ksgz/evase-nextjs/content/pages/forums.md

 ---
-title: Welcome to Evase Forums
+title: Evase Forums
-layout: page
+layout: advanced
 ---

 > Welcome to the Forums